nimishjha/chromakeys/README.md

 ## A-B comparisons

-`ckABSetA` (Alt-Shift-Y) and `ckABSetB` (Alt-Shift-U) will set the current color scheme in A-B comparison slots A and B respectively. `ckABSelectA` (Alt-y) and `ckABSelectB` (Alt-u) will let you apply the color scheme in each slot for easy comparison.
+`ckABSetA` (Alt-Shift-Y) and `ckABSetB` (Alt-Shift-U) will set the current color scheme in A-B comparison slots A and B respectively. `ckABSelectA` (Alt-y) and `ckABSelectB` (Alt-u) will let you apply the color scheme in either slot for easy comparison.

 ## Editing existing color schemes

 ChromaKeys can only work with files in your user-specific micro colorschemes folder (`~/.config/micro/colorschemes`).
 So if you want to edit an existing color scheme, copy the file to that folder, and in Micro, select it using the `ckNextColorScheme` or `ckPreviousColorScheme` commands.
 If you use `set colorscheme <schemename>`, ChromaKeys will not parse the scheme.
 You can use the `set ...` command and then quickly use the prev/next scheme shortcuts (Alt-k, Alt-l) so that the scheme is parsed.
+Alternatively, you can use the `ckCreateRulesFromScheme` command.

 Once you're happy with the modified scheme, use `ckSaveCurrentTheme` (F1).
 This will save it using the filename format mentioned above - the existing theme file will not be touched.

 ## AAQ (Anticipated asked questions)